A look inside Brunswick’s revaluation

 • Join the budget conversation.
 Follow the budget process and participate in public meetings.
 The full schedule and materials are posted at brunswickme.gov/160/annual-budget.

 • Apply for tax relief.
 Be sure you’re enrolled in all property tax relief programs you qualify for.
-Details are available at www.brunswickme.gov/tax-relief.
+Details are available at brunswickme.gov/tax-relief.

 • Review your property record.
 Property cards are available online at brunswickme.gov/propertycards.
 Please review your information and report any inaccuracies to the Assessor’s Office.